chickencoding123/bowling-game/README.md

 I hope to create scenes and interesting physics over time.
 Perhaps at some point allow players to choose their arena or choose different bowling rules.

 > :warning: This project is a work-in-progress.
-It does not working game yet.
+It is not a working game yet.